PathMMU-Benchmark/PathMMU/data/instructions.md

 ## Atlas Subset

 Many of the data in our atlas originate from our internal doctors' training guidelines.
 We sincerely apologize, as we are unable to make these guidelines open source.
-To ensure the integrity of **pathmmu**, we have used **ARCH** as an alternative data source, which is also derived from various atlases and books.
+To ensure the integrity of **PathMMU**, we have used [**ARCH**](https://arxiv.org/abs/2103.05121) as an alternative data source, which is also derived from various atlases and books.

 > #### Accessing the Data